emyildirim/BTP305/ws5/readme.md

 My design works with collections of books and collections of movies, both loaded from files.
 The file information contains mistakes:

-Also created a lambda expression that fixes the price information about a book and a function object (functor) that fixes some spelling mistakes in the descriptions and titles for books or movies.
+- created a lambda expression that fixes the price information about a book
+- created a function object (functor) that fixes some spelling mistakes in the descriptions and titles for books or movies.

 In case of exceptional circumstances, my design generates exceptions and subsequently handles them

 the functor loads the misspelled words from a file, but if that file is missing, generates an exception.